 Middle and ruling class girls schools founded by churches had different priorities.
 Many kept a role for the female accomplishments curriculum, sometimes as ‘extras’ that were paid for on top of school fees.
 The culture that specifically supported manly character and leadership in families, business, professions, the armed forces and nation was considered inappropriate for girls’, or ladies’ schools for some time to come, some of it waiting for second-wave feminism in the 1970s.

 The role of games in a school culture was problematic for early girls’ schools.
-It took a decade or two into the twentieth century before vigorous movement, clothing that did not restrict girls’ bodies, and indeed, the ‘sporting body’ itself, were uncontroversially possible for the ‘feminine’ and the female body.
+It took a decade or two into the twentieth century before vigorous movement, clothing that did not restrict girls’ bodies, and indeed, the ‘sporting body’ itself, were les controversially possible for the ‘feminine’ and the female body.
+Nevertheless, hats and gloves continued for a very long time.

-At the same time some elements of the Arnoldian culture, such as school magazines, uniforms, colours and mottoes, and old scholars associations, were quickly taken up in girls’ schools.
-Prefects arrived a little later than the 1870s as well.
+At the same time some elements of the Arnoldian culture, such as school magazines, uniforms, colours and mottoes, and old scholars’ associations, were quickly taken up in girls’ schools.
+Prefects arrived a little later than the 1870s.
 In the early twentieth century pressure grew for the development of girls’ sports.
 The transition from mainly intramural activity to interschool competition depended on enthusiasts across different schools and their systems.

 Government high schools